littlebenlittle/rscs/README.md

-# Rust Client-Serice Framework
+# Rust Client-Service Framework

-A framework for handling asynchronous communication between multiple clients and a single service communication between multiple clients and a single service.
+A framework for handling asynchronous communication between multiple clients and a single service.

 ## Status